Himalayan Yoga Academy

 The cause of diabetes

+Yogic science recognizes two interrelated causes of diabetes.
+Firstly, long-term devitalization and sluggishness of the digestive processes due to dietary abuse, overeating, obesity, and lack of exercise.
+High intake of a sugar and carbohydrate-rich diet is especially implicated.
 If a person takes a large amount of sugar, sweets or chocolates, etc., their pancreas is ready to respond by pouring out a large amount of insulin to rapidly manage the rocketing blood sugar level without incident.

 However, if such a sugar-rich diet is eaten every day, the pancreas is being called upon constantly to secrete enormous amounts of insulin, and sooner or later it begins to tire and become depleted.
 Insulin production in response to sugar stimulation becomes increasingly inadequate.
 As a result, the blood remains saturated with sugar for long periods of time.
 It is then only a matter of time before diabetes is diagnosed.
-This usually occurs when the patient attends the doctor for investigation of one of the symptoms of high blood sugar, for example, an excessive thirst or urination, a resistant skin or urinary infection, or failing eyesight.
+This usually occurs when the patient attends the doctor for investigation of one of the symptoms of high blood sugar, for example, excessive thirst or urination, a resistant skin or urinary infection, or failing eyesight.

 Two types of diabetes

 The less prevalent but more severe form of diabetes occurs in young people.
-This is juvenile onset diabetes where the capacity of the pancreas to produce insulin has been partially or even completely lost.
-This may be due to a genetic defect, or may follow a viral infection or a severe psychic, mental or emotional trauma.
+This is juvenile-onset diabetes where the capacity of the pancreas to produce insulin has been partially or even completely lost.
+This may be due to a genetic defect, or may follow a viral infection or a severe psychic, mental, or emotional trauma.
 This form of diabetes tends to occur in thin, sensitive, intelligent people.
 The medical treatment consists of daily injections of replacement insulin.

-The more common form is late onset diabetes, which develops gradually in middle-aged , stressed, overweight, underexercised persons, whose diet contains an excess of sugars, starches and fats.
-This long-term overloading of the digestive system, especially the pancreas, leads to progressive deterioration of the insulin secreting mechanism and desensitivity of the body tissues to insulin.
+The more common form is late-onset diabetes, which develops gradually in middle-aged, stressed, overweight, under-exercised persons, whose diet contains an excess of sugars, starches, and fats.
+This long-term overloading of the digestive system, especially the pancreas, leads to progressive deterioration of the insulin-secreting mechanism, and de-sensitivity of the body tissues to insulin.

 The dangers of diabetes

 Because insulin is required to push sugar from the bloodstream into body cells, insulin deficiency causes high blood sugar but low intracellular sugar.
 Though sugar is freely circulating in the blood, it is useless because it is not being put to use by the body’s cells.
 Therefore, the cells may actually be starving.
 It is case of “Water, water, everywhere, but not a drop to drink!”.
-The muscle cells which form the walls of the blood vessels are particularly affected by sugar starvation, leading to a whole range of degenerative vascular changes, including heart disease, arteriosclerosis, hypertension and kidney failure.
-Secondary effects of poor circulation, which are frequently seen in poorly controlled diabetes, include skin infections, gangrene, retinal destruction leading to blindness, loss of sensory nerve functions in the extremities, and impotence.

-A blood sugar level which drops below normal, hypoglycaemia, poses a further dangerous problem for the diabetic.
+A blood sugar level that drops below normal, hypoglycemia, poses a further dangerous problem for the diabetic.
 This can occur for a variety of reasons, such as excess insulin injection, and is probably the most dangerous situation the diabetic faces.
-Because the brain is totally dependent on a constant supply of glucose, brain cells immediately begin to die of starvation when this supply is cut off.
-Unconsciousness (diabetic coma) and even death, will result unless sugar is rapidly replaced.
-Furthermore, when blood sugar is unavailable, the body releases fats from the storage tissues as a source of fuel.
-In the burning this fat to produce energy, a state of high acidity (metabolic acidosis) results, which severely disturbs the delicate acid/base balance of the body.
-This is another frequent cause of death in uncontrolled diabetes.
+Because the brain is dependent on a constant supply of glucose, brain cells immediately begin to die of starvation when this supply is cut off.

 The role of insulin